Frigg: Poetic Edda

+In the poem Oddrúnargrátr, Oddrún helps Borgny give birth to twins.
+In thanks, Borgny invokes vættir, Frigg, Freyja, and other unspecified deities.

 Prose Edda

-Frigg is mentioned throughout the Poetic Edda, compiled in the 13th century by Snorri Sturluson.
+Frigg is mentioned throughout the Prose Edda, compiled in the 13th century by Snorri Sturluson.
 Frigg is first mentioned in the Prose Edda Prologue, wherein a euhemerized account of the Norse gods is provided.
 The author describes Frigg as the wife of Odin, and, in a case of folk etymology, the author attempts to associate the name Frigg with the Latin-influenced form Frigida.
 The Prologue adds that both Frigg and Odin "had the gift of prophecy."

 In the next section of the Prose Edda, Gylfaginning, High tells Gangleri (the king Gylfi in disguise) that Frigg, daughter of Fjörgynn (Old Norse Fjörgynsdóttir) is married to Odin and that the Æsir are descended from the couple, and adds that "the earth [Jörðin] was [Odin's] daughter and his wife."
 According to High, the two had many sons, the first of which was the mighty god Thor.

 Later in Gylfaginning, Gangleri asks about the ásynjur, a term for Norse goddesses.
 High says that "highest" among them is Frigg and that only Freyja "is highest in rank next to her."
 Frigg dwells in Fensalir "and it is very splendid."
 In this section of Gylfaginning, Frigg is also mentioned in connection to other ásynjur: Fulla carries Frigg's ashen box, "looks after her footwear and shares her secrets;" Lofn is given special permission by Frigg and Odin to "arrange unions" among men and women; Hlín is charged by Frigg to protect those that Frigg deem worthy of keeping from danger; and Gná is sent by Frigg "into various worlds to carry out her business."

 In section 49 of Gylfaginning, a narrative about the fate of Frigg's son Baldr is told.
 According to High, Baldr once started to have dreams indicating that his life was in danger.
 When Baldr told his fellow Æsir about his dreams, the gods met together for a thing and decided that they should "request immunity for Baldr from all kinds of danger."
 Frigg subsequently receives promises from the elements, the environment, diseases, animals, and stones, amongst other things.
 The request successful, the Æsir make sport of Baldr's newfound invincibility; shot or struck, Baldr remained unharmed.
 However, Loki discovers this and is not pleased by this turn of events, so, in the form of a woman, he goes to Frigg in Fensalir.